MurMurMate

 Case Study

-His stuttering worsens when he gets nervous, so he speaks little at school to avoid being mocked by other kids.
+His stuttering worsens when he gets nervous, making him speak less at school to avoid being mocked.

 Interview